mccbryan3/ansible_workshop_files/docs/LECTURE1.2-MAIN.md

 [ConfigureRemotingForAnsible](https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1)

 For ease of use these scripts can be run on your windows inventory as a RunOnce task during machine deployment.

+Once your Windows machines are configured properly for powershell remoting you will also need a mechanism for providing username and password credentials each time a playbook or ad-hoc command is run against this inventory.

+Credentials for remoting should be stored in a secure place and encrypted.

+A good practice is to use Ansible Vault for a solution to these best practce recommendations.

+Lab 1.2